 For an approximate solution where you have written a custom checker, the custom checker is run once for each test case.
 When a candidate runs their code to check their solution during a test (and when their final solution is evaluated after the test completion), their code is successively supplied to each test case input to STDIN.
 For each test case, we then run the custom checker to get the score for each test case.
 The candidate's score for an approximate solution question is the sum of the scores returned by the custom checker for each test case.

-Refer, Creating a Custom Checker to understand the custom checker.
+Refer to Creating a Custom Checker to understand the custom checker.